zahra-ehghaghi/monitoring/README.md

 # monitoring
 Monitoring
-# A project that uses the below tools  for collecting metrics and showing them graphically
+# A project that uses the below tools  for
-## Node-Exporter-Prometheus-Grafana
+##collecting metrics, log and showing them graphically
-# and  uses the below tools  for collecting logs and showing them graphically
+  ### Node-Exporter-Prometheus-Grafana
-## Fluent-Bit-Loki-Grafana
+  ### Fluent-Bit-Loki-Grafana